Associate Professor, Marketing

-Sharlene He is an Assistant Professor of Marketing.
-Her research examines consumer judgment and decision processes, with focus on providing insight into questions of theoretical and practical importance.
-She has developed conceptual frameworks that provide novel understanding of important consumer judgment processes, such as how consumers form judgments of willingness-to-pay and how the attraction effect occurs in choice.
-She also investigates the effects of psychological uncertainty and control in consumer judgment processes and examine consumers’ reliance on algorithmic recommendations in making decisions.
+Sharlene He is an Associate Professor of Marketing.
+Her research examines consumer judgment and decision processes through an information processing lens and is focused on providing insight into questions of theoretical and practical importance.
+She has developed conceptual frameworks that offer novel understanding of important consumer judgment processes, such as how consumers form judgments of willingness-to-pay, why consumers rely on algorithmic recommendations, and how the attraction effect occurs in choice.
+She also investigates the effects of psychological uncertainty and control in consumer judgment processes.

-She has been awarded research grants by the Social Sciences and Humanities Research Council of Canada.
-Her research is published in top marketing journals, including Journal of Consumer Research and Journal of Marketing Research.
+She has been awarded research grants by the Social Sciences and Humanities Research Council of Canada and received the Petro-Canada Young Innovator Award.
+Her research is published in top marketing journals, including Journal of Consumer Research, Journal of Marketing Research, and Journal of Marketing.

 Sharlene received her PhD in Marketing from Northwestern University’s Kellogg School of Management.
-She also holds an MSc in Economics from University of Toronto and a BComm from Queen's University.
+She also holds an MA in Economics from University of Toronto and a BCom from Queen's University.

-He, Sharlene and Brian Sternthal (forthcoming), “Beyond Numbers: An Ambiguity-Accessibility-Applicability Framework to Explain the Attraction Effect,” Journal of Consumer Research.
+He, Sharlene and Brian Sternthal (2023), “Beyond Numbers: An Ambiguity-Accessibility-Applicability Framework to Explain the Attraction Effect,” Journal of Consumer Research.
+Link

-Rocklage, Matt, Sharlene He, Derek D. Rucker, and Loran Nordgren (forthcoming), “Beyond Sentiment: The Value and Measurement of Consumer Certainty in Language,” Journal of Marketing Research.
+Rocklage, Matt, Sharlene He, Derek D. Rucker, and Loran Nordgren (2023), “Beyond Sentiment: The Value and Measurement of Consumer Certainty in Language,” Journal of Marketing Research.
+Link

 Rucker, Derek D. and Sharlene He (2018), “The Role of Attitudes in Advertising,” Handbook of Attitudes, Second Edition.